tektoncd/pipeline/docs/pipelineruns.md

 In order to request the minimum amount of resources needed to support the containers for `steps` that are part of a `TaskRun`, Tekton only requests the maximum values for CPU, memory, and ephemeral storage from the `steps` that are part of a TaskRun.
-Only the max resource request values are needed since `steps` only execute one at a time in `TaskRun` pod.
+Only the max resource request values are needed since `steps` only execute one at a time in a `TaskRun` pod.
 All requests that are not the max values are set to zero as a result.

 When a [LimitRange](https://kubernetes.io/docs/concepts/policy/limit-range/) is present in a namespace